-Major town(s): Freyburg, Naumburg, Bad Kösen.
+Major towns: Freyburg, Naumburg, Bad Kösen

-Climate: Continental, with warm, dry summers and cold winters.
+Climate: Continental, with warm, dry summers and cold winters

-Soil types: Shell-limestone and colored sandstone.
+Soil types: Shell-limestone and colored sandstone

-Vineyard area (2003): 652 ha / 1,611 acres · 2 districts · 4 collective vineyard sites · 18 individual sites
+Vineyard area 2019: 798 ha · 2 districts · 4 collective vineyard sites · 18 individual sites

 Marketing: Most of the region's vines are tended by part-time wine-growers who deliver their crop to the regional cooperative cellars in Freyburg.
 There are 14 private wine estates that produce and sell their own wine.
 The state-owned cellars "Kloster Pforta," named after the 12th-century monastery between Bad Kösen and Naumburg, is the region's largest estate.
-The amount of wine produced annually varies tremendously, depending on weather conditions, and nearly all of it is consumed locally.
+The amount of wine produced annually varies tremendously, depending on weather conditions, and nearly all of it is consumed by locals.